freeipa/freeipa-pr-ci/README.md

 - GitHub token with *Full control of private repositories* (Settings -> Personal access tokens)
 - `freeipa_pr_ci` private key placed in `keys/`
+- private keys in `keys/` have permissions set to 0600

 ### Runner deployment